edsolater/pivkit/README.md

 if use hooks to hold state, the user's component's code will be too complicated to understand

 - `<Detector>` detect state (hover)

+# useKitProps - a very important hook
+Main idea:
+- normal props can accept promise and fn which return value